 About the project

-We are working with representatives from well-established stakeholder groups to identify options.
+As part of these investigations, we worked with representatives from well-established stakeholder groups to identify options.
 The stakeholder groups include Kāpiti Coast District Council, iwi, community liaison boards and other community groups.

 The Mackays to Peka Peka Expressway opened to traffic in February 2017.

-Local access to and from the new Expressway is via two full interchanges at Kāpiti Road, and Te Moana Road, plus northbound and southbound ramps at the northern and southern tie-ins to the existing SH1.
+Local access to and from the new expressway is via two full interchanges at Kāpiti Road, and Te Moana Road, plus northbound and southbound ramps at the northern and southern tie-ins to the existing SH1.
 The partial interchanges are south-facing ramps at Poplar Avenue, and north-facing ramps only at Peka Peka, where provision was made for south-facing ramps in the future.

 After the Mackays to Peka Peka Expressway opened, we monitored traffic flows across the network.
 Some issues with safety and traffic movements around the Peka Peka interchange area were identified and we are now investigating these in collaboration with our stakeholders.